warthan07/Nemaktis/doc/source/intro/installation.rst

 to find the associated package and installation command.
 For example, to install ``Spyder`` you just need to type: ::

-  conda activate nm
+  mamba activate nm
-  conda install spyder
+  mamba install -conda-forge -y spyder

 Note that when you want to run python scripts using nemaktis, the installed python editor should always be run from inside the *nm* environment.
 For example, to run ``Spyder``, you should type in the terminal: ::

-  conda activate nm
+  mamba activate nm
   spyder

 The advantage of step b1 is that it creates a shortcut for Spyder which automatically does